 Relevant staff have paediatric first aid training and we have a medical needs policy in place.

-All SEND provision is overseen by the Leadership and Management Teams (LMT) in school and is coordinated by the Special Education Needs Coordinator (SENDCO).
+All SEND provision is overseen by the Senior Leadership Team in school and is coordinated by the Special Education Needs Coordinator (SENDCO).
 The SLT monitor, review and evaluate all SEN provision on a regular basis throughout the year and the SENDCo reports to the school governing body on how individual needs are being met and SEN funding, core blocks and funding for inclusion is being spent.

 All children are treated as individuals and the class teacher, alongside other support staff, plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support and resource.
 Clear inclusion plans (formally Individual Education Plans) are put in place and reviewed termly with evidence gathered of impact of the interventions used.
 Key assessments are then made to ensure children are on track to meet targets and that planning accurately addresses need.
 Progress and plans are regularly reviewed and evaluated to inform next steps.